-Many courts have held that when employers have to determine whether a termination is for cause or without cause for purposes of severance eligibility, that requires an administrative scheme implicating ERISA preemption.
+Many courts have held that when employers have to determine whether a termination is for misconduct or without cause for purposes of severance eligibility, that requires an administrative scheme implicating ERISA preemption.
 See, e.g., Simas, 6 F.3d at 851-55; Makwana, 2015 WL 4078048, at 14 (holding that an employer's severance program was an ERISA plan because only employees terminated without cause were eligible for severance); Darlin, 93 F. Supp.
 2d at 601 (same); Lempa v.
 Rohm & Haas Co., No. 05-cv-0985, 2007 WL 878496, at 3 (E.D.
 Pa.
 Mar.
-20, 2007) (determining "whether an employee was terminated other than for cause ... militates towards the applicability of ERISA"); Cole v.
+20, 2007) (determining "whether an employee was terminated other than for cause . . . militates towards the applicability of ERISA"); Cole v.
 Champion Enters., Inc., No. 1:05-00415, 2005 WL 8167130, at 5 (M.D.N.C.
 Nov.
 1, 2005) (individualized determination of eligibility and the exercise of managerial discretion weigh in favor of finding that the agreement is an ERISA plan).
 As discussed already, in Simas, the First Circuit found that the Massachusetts statute was distinguishable from the Maine statute in Fort Halifax primarily because the Massachusetts statute exempted employees terminated for cause, whereas the Maine statute did not.
 Simas, 6 F.3d at 853-54.
-The same is true here of the NJ WARN Act.
+Like the Massachusetts statute in Simas, S.B.
+3170 excludes employees terminated for misconduct from severance eligibility.
+Like the statute in Simas, S.B.
+3170 is preempted by ERISA.